DevRel-Foundation/site/src/blog/tools-catalog/google-analytics.md

 - verify you are not missing steps and provide remediation advice should a step have a probability of error
 - consider using a heatmapping tool and watch user behavior, see the [Tools Catalog](/projects/tools-catalog) for examples of this type of tool

+### Red Flag: Low Traffic, High Activation

+For content that has a high activation rate but low traffic volume, consider repurposing content into other formats like a video, tutorial, or talk...

+## 5. Workflows

+### Monthly: Content Reporting

+Review your top performing blog post and let others know that...

 ### Quarterly: Content Pruning

 Look for any content that has x or y characteristics...
 Consider archiving this content or updating it...

-### Red Flag: Low Traffic, High Activation

-For content that has a high activation rate but low traffic volume, consider repurposing content into other formats like a video, tutorial, or talk...

 ## Conclusion